tidyverse/tidyverse.org/content/blog/ellmer-0-3-0/index.md

 slug: ellmer-0-3-0
 title: ellmer 0.3.0
-date: 2025-07-24
+date: 2025-07-25
 author: Hadley Wickham
 description: >
-    The newest version of ellmer introduces a simpler `chat()` interface that can use work with any provider, a bunch of improvements to tool calling, and a handful of smaller quality of life improvements.
+    The newest version of ellmer introduces a simpler `chat()` interface that can works with any provider, a bunch of improvements to tool calling, and a handful of smaller quality of life improvements.

 photo: